-You may claim extra credit under following categories:
+You may claim extra credits under the following categories:

-- Visualizing the output of R7 in decimal using 7-segments 1 mark - Speeding up your computation using BASYS2's clock 1 mark - Design with least number of basic logic gates: - o 1st place 3 marks - o 2nd place 2 marks - 3rd place 1 marks

-- Other creative designs up to 3 marks - You may consider opportunities to support large registers, extra flags, more instructions, hardware optimizations, etc. - Students need to justify the advantage(s) of their creative design. - These extra features need to be demonstrated during demo to claim the extra credits.
-Get instructor to indicate any extra credits on the Lab Completion Log and get it signed.
+- Design with least number of basic logic gates: - 1st place 3 marks - $\circ$ 2nd place 2 marks - 3rd place 1 mark - Other creative designs up to 3 marks - You may consider opportunities to support large registers, extra flags, more instructions, hardware optimizations, etc. - Students need to justify the advantage(s) of their creative design. - These extra features need to be demonstrated during the demo to claim the extra credits.
+Get the instructor to indicate any extra credits on the Lab Completion Log and get it signed.